RedHat-UX/red-hat-design-system/elements/rh-tile/docs/00_overview.md

 ## Demo

   View a live version of this element and see how it can be customized.
   {% playground tagName=tagName %}{% endplayground %}
   {% cta href="./demo/", target="_blank" %}
     View the `<rh-tile>` demo in a new tab
   {% endcta %}

-## When to use
-  - When you want to highlight an element on a page to draw attention to it or make it more searchable
-  - When you need to tag items of the same category
-  - When you need to indicate status